 To apply for TAP and to view a list of transportation partners, see your BMT social worker or click here to visit the TAP web site.

 Please note that if you use BC Ferries, you and a caregiver travel for free under the TAP Program.
 You can also get a Medically Assured Loading Letter from your BMT social worker.
-This letter guarantees you get on the ferry without a reservation, as long as you arrive at the loading dock a minimum of 30 minutes prior to sailing.
+This letter guarantees you get on the fery without a reservation, as long as you get to the loading dock a minimum of 30 minutes prior to sailing.

 Black Top Cabs have a direct phone on the wall between the Gift Shop and lobby on the 1st floor of Jim Pattison Pavilion.